Dr. Simon Ourian Reviews Rhinoplasty: Comparing Surgical And Non-Invasive Options

 - Dr. Simon Ourian

-BEVERLY HILLS, CALIFORNIA, UNITED STATES, August 6, 2024 /EINPresswire / -- Renowned expert in cosmetic dermatology Dr. Simon Ourian of Epione Beverly Hills provides an in-depth review of rhinoplasty, comparing traditional surgical methods with non-invasive alternatives.
+BEVERLY HILLS, CALIFORNIA, UNITED STATES, August 7, 2024 /EINPresswire / -- Renowned cosmetic dermatology expert Dr. Simon Ourian from Epione Beverly Hills reviews rhinoplasty, comparing traditional surgical methods with non-invasive alternatives.
 With over two decades of experience and a client list that includes some of the world's most famous faces, Dr. Ourian is uniquely qualified to discuss the latest advancements and trends in nose reshaping.

+Rhinoplasty, a nose job, is one of the most popular cosmetic procedures worldwide.
+It is sought after by people from all walks of life, including regular individuals looking for a confidence boost and celebrities seeking subtle enhancements.

-Traditional rhinoplasty involves surgically altering the bone and cartilage of the nose to achieve the desired shape.
-This method is highly customizable and can address significant structural issues, such as deviated septums, breathing difficulties, and substantial reshaping requirements.
+Traditional rhinoplasty involves surgically modifying the bone and cartilage of the nose to obtain the desired shape.
+This customizable method can address significant structural issues, such as deviated septums, breathing difficulties, and substantial reshaping requirements.

 Pros: